Different Types of Dental Implants Allow for Advanced Customization

 All-on-4 Technique

 This treatment was developed to allow more candidates to receive implant-supported dentures.
 The technique allows a full arch of replacement teeth to be supported by just four to six dental implants that are placed at optimal angles.
-All-on-4 allows patients to have replacement teeth affixed at the same time as their dental implant surgery instead of waiting for months for the bone to heal.
+In most cases, the All-on-4 procedure allows patients to have replacement teeth at the time of their dental implant surgery instead of waiting for months for the bone to heal.
 It is also a more cost-effective solution, since fewer implants are needed, and additional bone grafting procedures are not required.

 Learn More